Skip to main content

 • Relayer: pays for execution on the destination chain.

-• Oracle: provides authorized mint and burn access to the contracts on origin and destination side.
+• Oracle: provides authorized mint and burn access to the contracts on the origin and destination chain.

 • User: a contract, protocol or actual user directly interacting with the bridge.